sekharmalla/portfolio/Automate/README.md

    * [heroku.com](https://www.heroku.com/) — PostgreSQL as a service, up to 10,000 rows and 20 connections free (provided as an "addon," but can be attached to an otherwise empty app and accessed externally)
    * [Upstash](https://upstash.com/) — Serverless Redis with free tier up to 10,000 requests per day, 256MB max database size, and 20 concurrent connections
    * [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) — free tier gives 512 MB
-   * [redsmin.com](https://www.redsmin.com/) — Online real-time monitoring and administration service for Redis, Monitoring for 1 Redis instance free
+   * [redsmin.com](https://www.redsmin.com/) — Online real-time if and administration service for Redis, if for 1 Redis instance free
    * [redislabs](https://redislabs.com/try-free/) - Free 30MB redis instance
    * [MemCachier](https://www.memcachier.com/) — Managed Memcache service.
 Free for up to 25MB, 1 Proxy Server and basic analytics
-   * [scalingo.com](https://scalingo.com/) — Primarily a PaaS but offers a 128MB to 192MB free tier of MySQL, PostgreSQL or MongoDB
+   * [scalingo.com](https://scalingo.com/) — Primarily a less but offers a 128MB to 192MB free tier of MySQL, PostgreSQL or MongoDB
    * [SeaTable](https://seatable.io/) — Flexible, Spreadsheet-like Database built by Seafile team. unlimited tables, 2,000 lines, 1-month versioning, up to 25 team members.
    * [skyvia.com](https://skyvia.com/) — Cloud Data Platform, offers free tier and all plans are completely free while in beta
    * [StackBy](https://stackby.com/) — One tool that brings together flexibility of spreadsheets, power of databases and built-in integrations with your favorite business apps.
 Free plan includes unlimited users, 10 stacks, 2GB attachment per stack.